aimms/how-to/Articles/343/343-use-metadata-in-write-to-table.rst

     The default of the option ``database_foreign_key_handling`` is ``'check'`` up to AIMMS 4.73 and is ``'ignore'`` for AIMMS 4.74 and upwards.

-Pros and cons of the setting 'check'
+Pros and Cons of the Setting 'check'
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The setting ``'check'`` has some clear advantages in terms of ease of use: